- Type of Government: Parliamentary Republic

 - National Institute for Standardization and Industrial Property (INNORPI): http://www.innorpi.tn

 Once the goods arrive in Tunisia, they must go through customs clearance.
-This process involves submitting the required documents to customs authorities and paying any applicable duties and taxes.
+Pay the import duties and VAT (typically 19%).

 - Key Contact: